The Anti-Logic Primer™

 • Production slows, costs increase, mistakes multiply, and customers are lost.

-• Politics (the struggle for resources) elevate an individual's needs over that of the greater organization and its customers.
+• Organizational politics elevate an individual's or group's needs over that of the greater organization and its customers.

 • Records and notes are not kept, resulting in wasteful and repeated efforts later.

 So why would anyone adhere to problem solving styles with such defects?
-There are many reasons, but a key one is that we often don't know a better way.
-Most of us really enjoy the feeling of accomplishment after solving a difficult problem, but it can be "painful" to take ownership of a problem in the beginning.
-Ego, the need to feel right, is something most of us suffer from -- at least
+Reasons vary, but a key one is that we often don't know any better way.
+Most of us really enjoy the feeling of accomplishment after solving a difficult problem, but it can be "painful" to initially take ownership of a problem in the beginning.
+You may be busy already, or have just finished working on a problem (possibly one where you had no influence in its original cause).
+Or, maybe we were part of the cause, but ego or fear of repercussions might lead us from announcing our error to the world, only to now have to fix it.

-There are other reasons, but when one understands their result and better alternatives, it really is illogical to keep doing things in a poor manner.
-It's almost like we are living in a parallel universe of inefficiency!
+There are other reasons, but when one understands the outcomes and the better alternatives, it really is illogical to keep doing things in a poor manner.
+It's almost like we are living in a parallel universe of our opposite selves!

 Hit and Miss